 How can I protect my account from salami attacks?

-To protect your bank account from being impacted by a cybercriminal salami attack, users are urged to monitor their weekly transactions and monthly bank statements.
-By actively scanning through these activities, you can monitor any potential charges that turn up on your account.
-Be sure to notify your bank of any concerns you may have about suspicious charges that pop up on your account.
+To protect your bank account from being impacted by a salami attack, users are urged to monitor their weekly transactions and monthly bank statements.
+By actively scanning through these activities, you can monitor any unauthorized charges that turn up on your account.
+Be sure to notify your bank of any concerns about suspicious charges that pop up on your account, no matter how small.

 As a bank, how can you train your team to prepare for cyberattacks?